Ghislaine Maxwell convicted of setting up girls for Epstein sex abuse | Law-Order

 "Epstein could not have done this alone," she said.
 Moe reminded jurors of bank records they saw at trial showing that Epstein paid Maxwell millions of dollars over the years.
 She said Maxwell was motivated to do whatever it took to keep Epstein happy in order to maintain her luxurious lifestyle.

-Defense attorney Laura Menninger countered during closing arguments that Maxwell was an "innocent woman" and that prosecutors had not proven beyond a reasonable doubt that Maxwell was aware of or involved in any crimes Epstein committed.
-"They certainly proved to you that Epstein had abused his money and his power," Menninger said.
-"That has nothing to do with Ghislaine, and everything to do with Jeffrey Epstein."
+Defense attorney Laura Menninger countered during closing arguments that Maxwell was an innocent woman and that prosecutors had not proven beyond a reasonable doubt that Maxwell was aware of or involved in any crimes Epstein committed.
+The jury also saw images depicting Maxwell's and Epstein's intimate relationship during the 1990s.
+The never-before-seen digital photographs showed Maxwell kissing Epstein on the cheek or rubbing his bare foot.

 Maxwell's lawyers aggressively pushed back on the accusers' accounts during the trial, arguing that their stories had shifted over the years.
 Under cross-examination by Menninger, Jane acknowledged that she did not initially tell the FBI everything about Maxwell's involvement because she was not comfortable sharing all the details.